liuyubobobo/heart-curve-cplusplus/readme.md

 ##Happy Valentine's Day in 2017

-In this repo, we use C++ to draw a heart shape in your command line!
+In this repo, I use C++ to draw a heart shape in the command line console!
 The code is easy, short and fantastic:)

+We blog an small artical about these codes in [**imooc.com**](http://www.imooc.com), one of the toppest MOOC website in China.
+You could view this blog [**here**](http://www.imooc.com/article/16359).

+---

 files [main.cpp](https://github.com/liuyubobobo/heart-curve-cplusplus/blob/master/main.cpp) and [main2.cpp](https://github.com/liuyubobobo/heart-curve-cplusplus/blob/master/main2.cpp) are based the heart curve equation as follows: